Our Ribollita Recipe

 • 1 strip of pared lemon zest

-• 2 x 400g cans of cannellini beans, drained
+• 2 x 400g tins of cannellini beans, drained

 • 200g butternut squash, peeled and diced